 You've just moved into a newly built home in North Carolina, constructed by a builder or developer.
-From the outside, the house looks wonderful, exactly as it had been promised.
+From the outside, it looks wonderful, exactly as it promised.
 But after a couple weeks of living there, you begin to notice serious issues.
-Perhaps the issues are aesthetic – the tiles on the bathroom floor don't quite line up, or the windows have a strange dark tint.
-Or perhaps the issues are more structural – the stairs feel shaky, or the doors don't fit into the frames.
+Perhaps the issues are aesthetic: the tiles on the bathroom floor don't quite line up, or the windows have a strange dark tint.
+Or perhaps the issues are more structural: the stairs feel shaky, or the doors don't fit into the frames.

-Surely, you paid the price you paid for the home on the assumption that your home would be perfect, or at least reasonably close to perfect.
-Construction defects lower the value of your home.
+Surely, you paid for the home on the assumption that it would be perfect, or at least reasonably close.
+Construction defects lower the value of a home.
 How can you recover against the builder or developer for such defects?

-Some states give homeowners express warranties by statute, listing specific duties that the builder has with respect to the homeowner.
-In North Carolina, by contract, the legal duties owned to the homeowner are implied by the courts.
+Some states' legislatures set out to give homeowners express warranties by statute, listing specific duties that the builder has with respect to the homeowner.
+In North Carolina, by contrast, the legal duties owned to the homeowner are implied by the courts.

 This is different from in many other states, where the limitation period is tolled (or delayed) based on when the homeowner discovers the existence of the defect.
 The North Carolina statute is meant to give certainty to builders, so that they need not worry about claims after six years.
 However, it means homeowners must be vigilant to ensure they do not get blocked by the statute.

-Your contract may also have an arbitration clause.
+Your contract might also have an arbitration clause.
 This clause would require that you go to arbitration against the builder or developer, instead of litigation in a court of law.
-In arbitration, either one or three individuals – again, typically with experience in construction – will render a final determination on your dispute.
+In arbitration, either one or three individuals (again, typically with experience in construction) will render a final determination on your dispute.
 The advantage of arbitration is that it is generally quicker than litigation, saving you money on legal fees.
-A potential disadvantage, however, is that these decisions are generally non-appealable.
+A potential disadvantage, however, is that these decisions are ordinarily non-appealable.

 Finally, take note of any aspects of the contract that shorten your statute of limitations or ability to make legal claims.
 It is not uncommon that construction contracts will shorten the amount of time that you have to file a legal claim against your builder.
 An attorney with experience in construction defect litigation in North Carolina will be able to carefully review the document for these sorts of limitations.